Tours at Palomar Observatory

 Public Tour start times are 11:00 am and 1:30 pm on Saturdays and Sundays.
 Please follow the signs from the Visitor Center to the tour meeting point.
 Tours start on the northwest side of the Hale Telescope dome (immediately to the left of the large service doors as viewed facing the dome from the west).
 To ensure you make your tour (and in consideration of others) please be on time.

-Public tour tickets are available on a first-come, first-served basis (limited to 30 persons), and are sold in the Observatory Gift Shop in the Greenway Visitor Center the day of the tour.
+Public tour tickets are available on a first-come, first-served basis and are sold in the Observatory Gift Shop in the Greenway Visitor Center the day of the tour.
 We cannot offer online or advance ticket sales.
 The Gift Shop opens at 10:15 am and tickets go on sale for all tours that day at that time.

 Please note that tours may be cancelled due to Observatory operations or available staffing.
 Check this page for updates.